gramener/gramex-guide/deploy/README.md

 > service and where Python is installed.
 If the service fails to run, this will be why.
 NOTE: You
 > should consider copying this executable to the directory where these DLLs live -
 > "...\pywin32_system32" might be a good place.

+Or, when starting the service, you may get "Error starting service: The service did not respond to the start or control request in a timely fashion".

 In that case: